Joel D. Kopple: Contributions

-Kopple's research focus has been in amino acid and protein metabolism and nutritional disorders and their management in kidney disease and kidney failure.
+Kopple's research focus has been on amino acid and protein metabolism and nutritional disorders and their management in kidney disease and kidney failure.
 He has authored or co-authored many hundreds of peer-reviewed manuscripts, invited papers and chapters.
-He is an editor of many proceedings and symposia and an editor of the textbook entitled, Nutritional Management of Renal Disease.
+He is an editor of many proceedings and symposia and an editor of the textbook entitled Nutritional Management of Renal Disease.
 He founded the International Society of Renal Nutrition and Metabolism, the International Federation of Kidney Foundations, and World Kidney Day, served a central role in founding other institutions, and served as president of the National Kidney Foundation and several professional and scientific societies.

 Awards and honors

 Kopple is an elected Fellow of the American Society for Nutrition (2006) and is a Fellow of the American Society of Nephrology.
 He has received many awards.
 Among these, he was the 1993 recipient of the David M. Hume Memorial Award by the National Kidney Foundation.
 He also received the 2004 Robert H. Herman Memorial Award and the 1997 E.V.
 McCollum Award from the American Society for Nutrition.
 He received the Belding Scribner Award of the American Society of Nephrology in 2006.

 Kopple received honorary doctorate degrees from the University of Pavol Jozef Šafárik in 1995, the University of Szeged in 2002 and the University d'Auvergne in 2010.